Are you currently experiencing this?

 Here is the truth.
 The fact that something is low-fat or sugar-free doesn’t mean it is calorie free, and the fact that the food is naturally healthy doesn’t mean we can eat all we want.
-It is possible to get fat on healthy foods if don’t we pay attention to the quantity!
+It is possible to get fat on healthy foods if we don’t pay attention to the quantity!
 Eating healthy is not just about the quality of your food; it is also about the quantity of your food.

 This one is a big one.
 A person runs 5k, or does 1hr aerobics and feels she has earned the right to finish a pot of yam porridge after exercise.

 Overestimating exercise-related energy expenditure is one of the reasons people’s hard work go down the drain because it is easy to overestimate energy output and underestimate energy intake.
-We must eat your calories according to our energy outputs.
+We must eat our calories according to our energy outputs.
 We can’t be exercising like ants and be eating like elephants.